 This is a controversial topic.
-Over the years, I’ve seen people claiming all sorts of things about preemptive strikes and a lot of it is accurate in some way or another.
+Over the years, I’ve seen people claiming all sorts of things about preemptive strikes and a lot of it is accurate on a technical level.
 But that doesn’t make it self-defense.
-Much of their advice goes along the lines of the old cobra Kai creed of “Strike first, strike hard, no mercy” which is all fine and dandy but this attitude, if used in isolation, eventually gets you sent to prison for assault or worse.
+Much of their advice goes along the lines of the old Cobra Kai creed of “Strike first, strike hard, no mercy” which is fine but this attitude (if used in isolation) eventually gets you sent to prison.
 For those who don’t remember where that comes from, here’s a reminder:

 Using a preemptive strike for self-defense is what I talk about in this article.
 Not using it in a “fight”.
 Not using it to sucker punch somebody.
-Not for anything like that.
 It’s not about how effectively you can hit somebody first, it’s about doing so while defending yourself.

 For that strike to be self-defense, certain criteria need to be present, which I’ll discuss in a bit.
 Yes, that strike needs to be effective, but just because you can knock a guy out in one move that doesn’t mean you automatically did so in self-defense.
 If you don’t regard the legal issue, the justice system might view you as the aggressor.
-So before you start practicing, look up your national laws, state laws, case law and talk to police officers and lawyers in your area.
-Don’t just read some blog or forum post and accept that information as fact.
-Go talk to professionals who handle self-defense cases for a living.
-They’ll have more accurate and more up to date information and also tell you how things happen in the real world as opposed to text books.
+So before you start practicing, look up your national laws, state laws, case law, and talk to police officers and self-defense lawyers in your area.
+They’ll have more accurate and more up-to-date information and also tell you how things happen in the real world as opposed to textbooks.

 Let’s say you do your due diligence and are happy to find your legal system allows you to strike first in self-defense.
 Woot!
 Awesome!
 You can start kicking some ass, right?

 First, you need to be in a situation where you are legally justified to defend yourself.
-This is where laws will vary depending on which country or state you live in and why you absolutely need to look up that information.
+This is where laws vary depending on which country or state you live in and why you absolutely need to look up that information.
 Otherwise, you’re just guessing.
-A guess, if proven wrong afterwards, you might pay with a hefty fine and/or a prison term.
-Neither of which does much for your quality of life so it is in your best interest to know these details.
+A guess, if proven wrong afterward, you might pay for with a hefty fine and/or a prison term.

-Overall, there are some consistent elements you’ll end up finding.
-Some of these are:
+Overall, there are some consistent elements you’ll find:

 - A clear threat.
 Your attacker needs to display or verbalize a clear threat of bodily harm.
 For instance: he’s either coming at you or saying he’s going to kick you to death and then steps towards you.
 Or he reaches for a weapon, etc. You can’t hit him just for looking funny at you.

 - Ability.
-Imagine a smurf suddenly walks up to you and says he’s going to kick you to death.
+Imagine a 3-year-old walks up to you and says he’s going to kick you to death.
 Then he proceeds to kick you in the toe with his little white boots while shouting “Crivens!
 Die, you big job!”
-No matter how much he means it, he doesn’t have the ability to actually carry out his threat.
+No matter how much he means it, he can’t actually carry out his threat.
 So you can’t speak of self-defense here either.

 - No escape.
 In general, the law looks at what a “normal” person would do.
 In the eyes of the law, a normal person doesn’t fight when there is another option to solve the conflict.
 That option is typically leaving.
 If a guy says he’ll kick you to death but you can just step back and walk/run away, then that’s what the law wants you to do.
 Only if you cannot de-escalate or leave then you’re engaged in a self-defense situation.

 - Imminence.
-If he says he’s going to kick you to death one day when you don’t expect it and does nothing right then and there, you are not legally in the clear to hit him.
+If he says he’s going to kick you to death one day when you don’t expect it and does nothing right then and there, you are not legally in the clear to hit him in self-defense.
 No matter how much you want to.
-If you do hit him, it won’t be in self-defense.

 When to use a preemptive strike for self-defense